B.R.M.C. (album)

 B.R.M.C. is the debut studio album by American rock band Black Rebel Motorcycle Club, released on Virgin Records on April 3, 2001.

 "Spread Your Love" was used in the 2003 Vin Diesel film A Man Apart and the TV show Skins.
 It has also been used in a series of commercials for Ketel One vodka as well as The Cosmopolitan hotel in Las Vegas.
-The NME rated the song as the 27th best song of 2002.
+NME rated the song as the 27th best song of 2002.